mikaelyevans/StatisticalGenetics/README.md

     <li>Nucleotide - structural unit of DNA</li>
     <li>Gene - a sequence of nucleotides that construct proteins that make up people</li>
     <li>Chromosome - a unit of many genes that are inherited from parents, people have 23 pairs of them</li>
-    <li>Genome - the entirety of all of the genes in all the chromosomes of a person</li>
+    <li>Genome - the entirety of all of the genes on all the chromosomes of a person</li>
 </ul>